Kevin-De-Koninck/pollen-parser/README.md

 # Usage

 After initializing the project, it's time to use the project.
-The template provides 2 helper scripts:
+The pollenparser provides 2 helper scripts:

 - `build.sh`
 - `run.sh`